christofmuc/JammerNetz/README.md

     cmake -S . -B builds -G Ninja -DCMAKE_BUILD_TYPE=Release -DJAMMERNETZ_ENABLE_LTO=ON
     cmake --build builds --parallel

+If you are using CMake 4.x with the current vendored dependencies (notably googletest), add:

+    -DCMAKE_POLICY_VERSION_MINIMUM=3.5

+to your configure command.

 ## Building on Windows

 We use modern [CMake 3.14](https://cmake.org/) and Visual Studio 2022 Build Tools for C++.
 The default generator in this repository is Ninja, so make sure `ninja` is installed and you build from a Developer Command Prompt / Developer PowerShell so MSVC is available.